Kevin109/embedded-sbc-subsite/content/posts/sbc-selection-guide.md

 ## 7. 💰 Cost vs Longevity

 Don’t just choose the cheapest SBC.
-Look at:
+If you are developing a [custom embedded system](/posts/custom-embedded-systems/), also consider:

 - Long-term availability (3+ years)
 - Support for hardware revision tracking